 Personal Injury aka. tort law refers to laws that provide remedies to people who have suffered harm by the negligent acts of another person.
 Tort law is based on the idea that people are liable for the consequences of their actions, whether intentional or accidental, if those actions cause harm to another person or entity.
 The basic principal of personal injury law in Florida is that an innocent victim should be compensated for his or her losses by the person responsible for those injuries.
-This is something that the Florida Personal Injury Lawyers Garvin Law Firm can help you with.
+This is something that the Fort Myers Personal Injury Lawyers at Garvin Law Firm can help you with.

 A tort can simply be defined as a civil wrong.
 There are three general types of torts that may cause injury to another person.
 In civil law, torts are grounds for lawsuits to compensate a party for any damages or injuries suffered.
 The three main types of personal injury law are founded in negligence, strict liability/product liability, and intentional torts.

 Tort law covers most civil lawsuits.
 Basically every claim that is filed in civil court, with the exception of contractual disputes, falls under tort law.
 The concept of this area of law is to address a wrong done to a person and provide relief from the wrongful acts of others, usually by awarding monetary damages as compensation.
+A personal injury attorney in the Fort Myers area can guide you through each step of this process.

 In Florida, certain types of incidents can be both a tort and a crime.
 When such conduct occurs, the state will evaluate whether to prosecute the wrongdoer for the crime.
 Whether or not the state prosecutes the criminal action does not affect your right to pursue a civil action.